MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/Attack Execution.md

 	* Look for differences in form fields (e.g., Username field)
 	* Look for iming differences in response time [calculating hashin](https://littlemaninmyhead.wordpress.com/2015/07/26/account-enumeration-via-timing-attacks/)
 4. Fuzz using Burp or Zap

+> **Assess Authentication**

+Analyze authentication (valid and invalid) in proxy for multiple users:
+1. Is it form based, basic, digest?
+2. Are they using cookies?
+What is in the cookie?
+URI paramters?
+Hidden form fields?
+3. Any other interesting fields
+4. Is the cookie marked as secure or HTTP only?
+	* set-cookie: [values]; HttpOnly; Secure
+	* If yes, is the value located in the HTML anywhere (e.g., hidden form field)?
+5. Look for:
+	* Session Fixation
+	* Session Randomness
+	* Predictability
+	* Bruteforece

+> **Break OAUTH 1.0**

+* Find secret key:
+	* Insecure storage of key
+	* Intercept the generation of request and access token
+	* JavaScript information leak
+	* Spoof the site

 > **SQL Injection: Test Strings**